senseibence/discord-profanity-bot/README.md

 * App password

 # Verification
-Bot officially discord-verified as of July 5th, 2023!
+Bot officially Discord-verified as of July 5th, 2023!